CORE-GATECH-GROUP/serpent-tools/docs/examples/DepletionReader.rst

     True

-All of the variables present in the depletion file for this material are present, stored in the ``data`` dictionary.
+All of the variables present in the depletion file for this material are present, stored in the |matData| dictionary.
 A few properties commonly used are accessible as attributes as well.

 .. code::